Jennifer Lopez Talks Potentially Getting Engaged To Alex Rodriguez And Avoiding Her Past ‘Mistakes’

 JLo’s reference to her “mistakes” appeared to be her three previous marriages which ended in divorce.
 She was previously married to Ojani Noa between 1997 and 1998, dancer Cris Judd from 2001 to 2003, and then singer Marc Anthony for a decade between 2004 and 2014.
 Jennifer and Marc have twins, Max and Emme, together.

 Rodriguez has also been married before, as he was with former wife Cynthia Scurtis for six years between 2002 and 2008.
-The former couple has two children, daughters Ella and Natasha.
+The former couple have two children, daughters Ella and Natasha.

 Jennifer then continued to discuss a possible engagement in the new Good Morning America interview on June 11 while discussing her track “El Anillo” which translates in English to “the ring.”